 Queen Elizabeth, born on April 21, 1926, and known to her family as Lilibet, was groomed as a girl to succeed her father.
 She married a distant cousin, Philip Mountbatten, on November 20, 1947, at London’s Westminster Abbey.
 The first of Elizabeth’s four children, Prince Charles, was born in 1948.

 From the start of her reign, Elizabeth understood the value of public relations and allowed her 1953 coronation to be televised, despite objections from Prime Minister Winston Churchill and others who felt it would cheapen the ceremony.
-Elizabeth, the 40th British monarch since William the Conqueror, has worked hard at her royal duties and become a popular figure around the world.
+Elizabeth, the 40th English monarch since William the Conqueror, worked hard at her royal duties and become a popular figure around the world.
 In February 2022, Elizabeth celebrated her Platinum Jubilee—marking seven decades of her service to the Commonwealth.
 She died on September 8, 2022 at Balmoral Castle in Scotland, at the age of 96.

-The queen’s reign, however, has not been without controversy.
+The queen’s reign, was not without controversy.
 She was seen as cold and out-of-touch following the 1996 divorce of her son, Prince Charles, and Princess Diana, and again after Diana’s 1997 death in a car crash.
 Additionally, the role in modern times of the monarchy, which is largely ceremonial, has come into question as British taxpayers have complained about covering the royal family’s travel expenses and palace upkeep.
 Still, the royals are effective world ambassadors for Britain and a huge tourism draw.
-Today, the queen, an avid horsewoman and Corgi dog lover, is one of the world’s wealthiest women, with extensive real-estate holdings and art and jewelry collections.